 Upon returning to Malaysia after my postdoctoral training in Australia, I encountered significant challenges in advancing neuroscience research.
 Limited funding and a scarcity of fundamental neuroscientists hindered progress.
 Collaboration and knowledge-sharing were limited.

 Several principal investigators formed a multidisciplinary group of neuroscientists to address this and initiated activities like neuroscience seminars, the Brain Awareness Campaign, and student exchanges.
 We also advocated for inclusivity within the Malaysian Society of Neurosciences (MSN), which led to the establishment of the Basic Neuroscience Chapter (BNC) in 2013.
-With the tremendous support from MSN, members of BNC have expanded significantly.
+With tremendous support from MSN, BNC members have expanded significantly.
 I am delighted to witness and be involved in impactful collaboration between clinicians and fundamental neuroscientists on translational research.
 A true spirit of “from Bench-to-Bedside-to-Bench”.

 Many think scientists only work in labs, but that’s not always true.
 What do you think of this perception?
 Where have you done the research for your work, or where have you worked in the past?